 How to reduce your electricity bill

 No matter the type of tariff you have, there are still things you can do to try and reduce your energy bill.
 Here are three simple ways:

 - Reduce usage.
 Learn more about how to save electricity.

 - Track usage.
 Make a conscious effort to track your energy usage and alter your consumption behaviours.

-- Compare providers.
-The price you pay for electricity varies from retailer to retailer, that’s why we help you compare.
+- Compare retailers.
+The price you pay for electricity varies between retailers; that’s why we help you compare.